jayantsolanki/Chest-Clinic-Graphical-Model/README.md

 # Pattern-Recognition-A2
-We will make exact inferences about probabilistic graphical models using the state-of-the-art graphical model packages in our most comfortable programming languages, and understand those exact algorithms.
+We made exact inferences about probabilistic graphical models using the state-of-the-art graphical model packages in R programming languages using gRain and Rgraphviz libraries from Bioconductor.